 Southeast Region Cyber Security & Technology Symposium (Aug 24)

-The Offices of United States Senator Richard Burr and United States Senator Thom Tillis, the North Carolina Defense Technology Transition Office (DEFTECH), the North Carolina Military Business Center, and the North Carolina Military Foundation are pleased to host the Southeast Region Cyber Security & Technology Symposium on August 24 in Chapel Hill, North Carolina.
+The Offices of United States Senator Richard Burr and United States Senator Thom Tillis, the North Carolina Defense Technology Transition Office (DEFTECH) and the North Carolina Military Business Center are pleased to host the Southeast Region Cyber Security & Technology Symposium on August 24 in Chapel Hill, North Carolina.

 WHERE.
 University of North Carolina – Chapel Hill